astronomer/docs/learn/airflow-snowpark.md

 - Integrating with [OpenLineage](airflow-openlineage.md).
 - Providing a pre-built custom XCom backend for Snowflake.

 Additionally, this tutorial shows how to use Snowflake as a custom XCom backend.
-This is especially useful for organizations with strict compliance requirements who want to keep all their data in Snowflake but still leverage [Airflow XCom](airflow-passing-data-between-tasks.md) to pass data between tasks.
+This is especially useful for organizations with strict compliance requirements who want to keep all their data in Snowflake, but still leverage [Airflow XCom](airflow-passing-data-between-tasks.md) to pass data between tasks.

 ## Time to complete